SirSerch/kix-clothing/README.md

 # Technologies

-A lo largo del proyecto se han utilizado varias tecnologías de entre las cuales me gustaría destacar:
+Several technologies have been used throughout the project, among which I would like to highlight:

-- Java Spring Boot para la parte de Back-End
+- Java Spring Boot for the Back-End
-- Netflix OSS Feign and Eureka para la conexión de los microservicios.
+- Netflix OSS Feign and Eureka for the connection of microservices.
-- Cloud Vision API de Google como motor de búsqueda
+- Google Cloud Vision API as a search engine
-- Google Storage para el almacenamiento de imágenes datos
+- Google Storage for image data storage
-- MongoDB para el almacenamiento de los productos
+- MongoDB for product storage
-- Angular y TypeScript para la parte del Front-End
+- Angular and TypeScript for the Front-End part

 ## Microservices